The City Museum in St. Louis, MO – Better than Disneyland!

 The City Museum, St. Louis

-A particularly dark and creepy section has all-things-Americana displayed in fairly disturbing ways.
-If you're a fan of the show American Horror Story, you're going to love this area.The City Museum, St. Louis
+A particularly dark and creepy section displays all things Americana fairly disturbingly.
+If you're a fan of the show American Horror Story, you will love this area.

-Looking for something less bizarre?
-How about a skate park?
-Several large skateboard ramps are here for the kids!
-No skateboards, just ropes you can use to swing over the ramps.
+There are no skateboards, just ropes you can swing over the ramps.
 Don't mind the giant pencil or scary wall design.
-This is art, after all, and you're part of the exhibit.A very big pencil!
-At The City Museum, St. Louis
+This is art, after all, and you're part of the exhibit.

-A classic duck shooting rack.
+It's a classic duck shooting rack.
 Why not?
-It goes well with the miniature train next to it.The City Museum, St. Louis
+It goes well with the miniature train next to it.

-Think things were weird?
-They get weirder as you walk on the third floor and stumble across a circus.
+Do you think things were weird?
+They get more bizarre as you walk on the third floor and stumble across a circus.
 Yes, a circus ring, complete with clowns and acrobats.
-Sit down and enjoy the show.We found a circus at The City Museum, St. Louis
+Sit down and enjoy the show.

 Let's go outside

 Use one of the slides to slide back to the first or second floor and step outside.
 You're not leaving the museum's grounds just yet.
-You're just stepping outside to experience a whole new area of craziness: Monstrocity.
+You're just stepping outside to experience a whole new area of craziness: Monstrosity.

-An entire new outdoors maze for kids to explore!
-With its own airplane, metal trees and a huge "pool" of colorful balls to swim in!The City Museum, St. Louis - You never know where your kid might be!
-The City Museum, St. Louis The City Museum, St. LouisThe City Museum, St. LouisThe City Museum, St. Louis
+An entire new outdoor maze for kids to explore!
+With its airplane, metal trees, and a huge "pool" of colorful balls to swim in!

 Whew!
 What a visit!

-No wonder the kids loved it!
-We did as well!
-I admit, there's a certain surreal feeling when you visit the City Museum.
 Some of the exhibits are strange and even disturbing.
 At the same time, the place is certainly family-friendly and even kid-friendly.
 That's art for you, I guess.

-So did we go back?
+So, did we go back?

 How about you?
 Have you ever visited the City Museum?
 Would you consider visiting now that you've read this post?
 Do you know of any similar places in the world?
 I'd love to hear about them!